YijiaG-Jessica/YijiaG-Jessica/README.md

 ## Current Work
 🔭 I am currently working for  **<a href="https://jieliu6.github.io/"> Liu Lab </a>** under Department of Computational Medicine and Bioinformatics at University of Michigan as a Graduate Student Research Assistant (GSRA).

-🌱 Working developing the web system for knowledge graph  **<a href="https://gkb.dcmb.med.umich.edu/"> GenomicKB </a>** to accumulate human-readable knowledge about the human genome.
+🌱 Working on developing the web system for knowledge graph  **<a href="https://gkb.dcmb.med.umich.edu/"> GenomicKB </a>** to accumulate human-readable knowledge about the human genome.

 🔥 Co-authored the paper **"GenomicKB: a Knowledge Graph for the Human Genome"** published in the journal "Nucleic Acids Research" (**[DOI](https://doi.org/10.1093/nar/gkac957)**)